Aim

 After identification of potential biomarkers, the team has initiated in vivo experiments where the biomarkers are radiolabelled and injected into pigs.
-As a follow-up for the project, the BioPsych team has initiated a new collaboration to investigate, whether the identified biomarkers are also found in saliva and blood, which will make it easier to use the potential biomarkers.
+As a follow-up to the project, the BioPsych team has initiated a new collaboration to investigate whether the identified biomarkers are also found in saliva and blood, which will make it easier to use the potential biomarkers.

-On this page you can can watch a video recorded at the beginning of the BioPsych project.
-You can also read an article with specific focus on the potential of biomarkers for depression.
+On this page, you can watch a video recorded at the beginning of the BioPsych project.
+You can also read an article with a specific focus on the potential of biomarkers for depression.
 Lastly, you can find a list of project participants and read a short cartoon introduction to the project.

 We unite bright minds from industry and academia to jointly create need-driven clinical research projects - and pave the way for innovative new treatments and diagnostics.
 We fund the best project ideas through competitive funding calls.
 Although companies cannot receive funding, it is free of charge to join.